Create a Personal Forensics Lab Part 1: The Primary Domain Controller

 It’s best to double-check that the primary DNS zone has been created before moving on.
 In Server Manager, select DNS on the left, right-click the server and click DNS Manager:

 Expand the server name in DNS Manager and open the forward lookup zone.
-As long as the primary domain shows up in here (and it does in the image below), we’re good to go:
+As long as the primary domain shows up in here, we’re good to go:

 If not, right-click Forward Lookup Zones on the left, and click New zone…: